 Improving nutrient efficiency includes increasing the ability of plants to absorb nutrients from the soil, primarily from the effects of ecological root biochemistry on plant root structure, and the biochemistry of ecological roots.
 Enhancing the genetics of related plants and improving their nutritional metabolism.
-For example, the excretion of organic acids from roots between plant species and the genetic variations within them have been shown to increase soil solubility and soil motility, thus increasing phosphorus utilization efficiency.
-In addition, the leakage of phytates from plant roots is genetically controlled.
 Therefore, GM plant growth that increases phytase concentration in roots can increase phosphorus minerals and phosphorus uptake.

 Addition of organic and inorganic nutrients

 To maintain soil fertility, nutrients are added as organic or inorganic fertilizers to ensure that large amounts of nutrients reach the growing plants.
 In Denmark, the results of a long-term fertilization experiment involving the use of various NP fertilizers.
 And animal fertilizers concluded that balanced fertilizers are important in maintaining high and stable yields of crops.